DeadmanXXXII/Meta/README.md

 Steps to Reproduce:

+1. I found this URL in an old report the phone number is a mutable variable.
-1. Access a compromised or leaked WhatsApp phone number URL, such as:
+ WhatsApp phone number URL, such as:

 https://www.whatsapp.com/accounts?phone=905425687550&